Isaac-Flath/rag-eval-demo-app/README.md

 # RAG Evaluation Demo App

-A toolkit for building, searching, and evaluating retrieval-augmented generation (RAG) systems using blog posts from isaacflath.com.
-This is intended as a demo app for educational purposes.
+A toolkit for building, searching, and evaluating search systems using blog posts from isaacflath.com.
+This is intended as a starter or demo app for educational purposes.

 This is a companion repo for the following blog posts:
 - [Retrieval 101](https://isaacflath.com/blog/blog_post?fpath=posts%2F2025-03-17-Retrieval101.ipynb)